When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Screen Time Guidelines

-The American Academy of Pediatrics (AAP) recommends children between the ages of 2 to 5 have at most one hour of screen time per day (1).
+Navigating digital media can be tricky, but experts provide a solid roadmap.
+The American Academy of Pediatrics (AAP) suggests that children between the ages of 2 and 5 should have no more than one hour of high-quality screen time per day (1).

 Screen Time Recommendations Summary

-• 2-5 years old: No more than one hour per day.
+• 2-5 years old: Max one hour per day of high-quality programs.

 Screen Time For Kids